 Yes, the plow drivers, highway patrol and EMS crews are also heroes, but it is their job to go out there and brave the terrible conditions in your service.
 It’s your pizza man’s job to bring you your pizza, but is not

-So if you’re an able-bodied person who is just chillin’ at home thinking about shoving carbohydrates in your face-hole, there is one thing you need to know: If you decide that it’s too dangerous for you
+If you're just chillin’ at home thinking about shoving huge amounts carbohydrates in your face-hole, there is one thing you need to know: If you decide that it’s too dangerous for you

 to go out driving, but you order up some 17-year-old to fight the elements on your behalf, you need to tip that kid like a MF.